Everything you need to know about: bullet trains in Japan

 Bullet train in Tokyo (Photo: Simon Launay/Unsplash)

-Regular trains vs. bullet trains
+Regular trains vs. bullet trains in Japan

 Although Japan is well known for its bullet trains, there's plenty of regular trains, too.
 All major cities have a network of underground subway trains (chikatetsu), some of which stop frequently, and others which only stop at major terminals (known as express trains).
 Just make sure you're on the right one.
 One Tokyo train line, the Yurikamome, is fully automated and doesn't even have a driver on board.

 The major difference between regular and bullet trains is their efficiency.
-A shinkansen can cover great distances in minimal time, connecting major cities in a matter of minutes—literally.
-A trip from Kyoto to Osaka takes just 15 minutes by bullet train, versus 30 minutes by regular train and over an hour by car.
+A Shinkansen can cover great distances in minimal time, connecting major cities in a matter of minutes—literally.
+A trip from Kyoto to Osaka takes just 15 minutes by bullet train versus 30 minutes by regular train and over an hour by car.

 An E5 series Japanese bullet train